Great accessible UK weekend breaks: Nottingham

 The Nottingham Heroes & Villains Tour

-Tours of Nottingham offer visitors award-winning city walking tours and Dr. David Cross has been running tours in and around Nottingham since 1989.
+There are tours which offer visitors walking tours and these have been running tours in and around Nottingham since 1989.

-The spooky Nottingham Heroes and Villains Tour will introduce visitors to the very first vampire, evil murderers and homicidal medieval kings.
+There are specialist tours and one which used to be very popular is the spooky Nottingham Heroes and Villains Tour which introduced visitors to the very first vampire, evil murderers and homicidal medieval kings.
 Groups will tour the city’s main points of interest and hear fascinating tales from Nottingham’s past, including stories about its most famous resident, Robin Hood.

 Tours take around 2 hours and include gentle walking.
 The route is accessible for wheelchair users and those with mobility problems and there are lots of disabled toilets available throughout the city that you can stop at during the tour.